Pat and Margaret: Plot

 Margaret Mottershead works as a cook at a motorway service area.
 She joins her colleagues on a trip to London, where they have been invited to see a recording of the television show Magic Moments (a parody of Surprise, Surprise).
 Pat Bedford, the glamorous British star of an American soap opera, appears on the show to promote her memoir, unaware that she herself is one of the surprises.
 The host brings Margaret on stage and reveals that Pat is her long-lost sister.
 Pat is embarrassed by her working class Northern origins, but hugs Margaret and feigns happiness in order to appear gracious and likeable.

 Unaware of Pat's true feelings, her assistant, Claire, arranges for Margaret to stay with Pat at her luxury hotel.
 The next morning, a film crew from Magic Moments arrives to follow the pair getting to know each other, and Pat resigns herself to staged bonding for the cameras.
 Margaret phones her boyfriend, Jim, to tell him that she will return home shortly, but his disapproving mother does not pass on the message.

 Pat tries to pay off Margaret to deny that they are related, but only succeeds in angering her.
 Meanwhile, tabloid journalist Stella Kincaid discovers a woman she believes to be their mother, Vera, in a nursing home in their home town.
 Pat and Margaret recall how horrible their mother was, and Margaret agrees to help Pat.
 The two head north, hoping to stop Vera talking to the press.
 However, they find that the woman in the nursing home is not their mother.
 Jim, believing Margaret has dumped him, goes to London to find her.
 He meets Claire, and the two follow Pat and Margaret back north.

 Stella learns that Pat had a child at the age of fifteen and hears rumours that Vera was a prostitute.
 She finds the real Vera, and after seeing photographs of her realises she is linked to another story: a timeshare scandal.
 While hiding from Stella at a petrol station, Pat is accidentally hosed down with water, leaving her soaking wet.
-Having left all her luggage, credit cards, and identification in London, Pat has to borrow money from Margaret to buy a cheap suit.
+Having left all her luggage, credit cards, and identification in London, Pat has to borrow money from Margaret to buy a cheap tracksuit.
 To add to her humiliation, she is unable to book into a hotel due to her lack of funds and cheap clothing.